 I can close my eyes at night and I can open them to face each day because I know that my Redeemer lives, and that history is in the hands of the triune God, Father, Son, and Holy Spirit.
 I know that I, along with all who come to him by faith, are safe in Christ.
 I can trust that he, as the Apostle Paul stated so famously, will be faithful to the end.

-So I thank the Lord for these two brothers and how the Lord has given them a platform, and how they are using that platform to make the truth of Jesus Christ known to a needy yet increasingly-hostile world.
+I thank the Lord for this brother and how the Lord has given him a platform, and how he is using that platform to make the truth of Jesus Christ known to a needy yet increasingly-hostile world.

-That raises the question, how are we going to do it?
-In the face of the world's opposition to what we love and value, how are we going to make Christ known?
-Yes, we too should use our words and be verbal witnesses for Christ out there.
+That raises the question, how can we do it?
+In the face of the world's opposition to what we love and value, how can we make Christ known?
+Yes, we too should be verbal witnesses for Christ out there.
 But there's another way, and it happens right here.
 In fact, it's one of the most powerful ways to open up opportunities out there, and it's something we're to do with each other.